-The faculty member under consideration is informed whenever a committee is considering tenure and is given an opportunity to submit a statement (in electronic form) to the Provost’s Office in support of their tenure case, or to correct any factual misinformation in previous recommendations.
+The faculty member under consideration is given an opportunity at each stage of review to submit a statement (in electronic form) to the Provost’s Office in support of their tenure case, or to correct any factual misinformation in previous recommendations.
 The Provost’s Office will add such statements to the candidate’s file.

-In case of material new accomplishments before the conclusion of the evaluation process, additional documentation may be added to the portfolio with the concurrence of the dean.
+In case of material new accomplishments before the conclusion of the evaluation process, additional documentation may be added to the portfolio with the dean’s concurrence.
 Such additional material must be clearly marked as such and dated at the time of addition to the tenure file by the Provost’s Office.
 If such additional documentation is considered, this must be clearly documented in the

-recommendation letters by the committee or individual (e.g. dean) who first see this new material.
+recommendation letters by the committee or individual (e.g., dean) who first reviews this new material.

-The committee or group of tenured faculty makes its recommendations to the chair (or replacement, see section V.B.) together with reasons for the recommendation (including a minority statement in the case of a non-unanimous vote).
+The committee or group of tenured faculty makes its recommendations to the chair (or replacement; see section V.B.) together with reasons for the recommendation (including a minority statement in the case of a non-unanimous vote).
 All committee members shall vote yes or no through a secret ballot, after participating (either in person or remotely) in the deliberation of the committee.
 Proxy votes or votes submitted by non-secure means (e.g., email or communication accessible to a third party) are not permitted.
-The chair of the committee shall record the names of all members participating in the discussion and voting in the recommendation letter, as well as the total number of votes in favor and against.
-Only those faculty present as the candidate is being interviewed during the deliberations can participate in drafting or approving the letter.
-In instances of a non-unanimous vote, the minority opinion must be included in the committee recommendation and the minority must be given the option to write a minority opinion.
-A copy of the recommendation letter will be sent to the faculty member by the chair of the committee.
+The committee chair shall record the names of all members participating in the discussion and voting in the recommendation letter and the total number of votes in favor and against.
+Only those faculty present as the candidate is being reviewed during the deliberations can participate in drafting or approving the letter.
+In instances of a non-unanimous vote, the minority opinion must be included in the committee's recommendation, and the minority must be given the option to write a minority opinion.
+A copy of the recommendation letter will be made available to the faculty member by the committee chair.
 Considering this recommendation, the department chair (or replacement, unless the dean is acting in the chair’s stead, see section V.B.) makes an additional evaluation and recommendation concerning tenure.
 A copy of that review and recommendation letter will be sent to the faculty member and the dean by the chair of the department.

-If either the tenured faculty (or their committee), or the chair (or replacement, see section V.B.), or both recommend tenure, the credentials of the faculty member together with the recommendations of the tenured faculty (or their committee) and the chair (or replacement, see section V.B.) are forwarded to the tenure committee of the college, which examines the facts and the recommendations and makes a recommendation to the dean.
+If either the tenured faculty (or their committee), or the chair (or replacement, see section V.B.), or both recommend tenure, the credentials of the faculty member together with the recommendations of the tenured faculty (or their committee) and the chair (or replacement, see section V.B.) are forwarded to the tenure committee of the college/school, which examines the facts and the recommendations and makes a recommendation to the dean.
 All eligible committee members shall vote yes or no through a secret ballot, after participating (either in person or remotely) in the deliberation of the committee.
 Proxy votes or votes submitted by non-secure means (e.g., email or communication accessible to a third party) are not permitted.
-Members who are eligible to vote on a specific candidate’s tenure application are defined in section V.D.4.
-In instances of a non-unanimous vote of all eligible voting members, the minority opinion must be included in the committee recommendation and the minority must be given the option to write the minority opinion.
-A copy of the recommendation letter will be sent to the faculty member by the chair of the committee.
+Members eligible to vote on a specific candidate’s tenure application are defined in section V.D.4.
+In instances of a non-unanimous vote of all eligible voting members, the minority opinion must be included in the committee recommendation, and the minority must be given the option to write the minority opinion.
+A copy of the recommendation letter will be made available to the faculty member by the committee chair.